UK may disrupt social networks during unrest

 Egyptian authorities shut down mobile and Internet services in January during mass protests against then-President Hosni Mubarak, while China is quick to shut down online communication it sees as subversive.

-Police and politicians have said online social networks, in particular Research in Motion's popular Blackberry Messager (BBM), were used by rioters and looters to coordinate during four days of disorder across England this week.
+Police and politicians have said online social networks, in particular Research in Motion's RIM.TO popular Blackberry Messager BBM.L, were used by rioters and looters to coordinate during four days of disorder across England this week.

 "We are working with police, the intelligence services and industry to look at whether it would be right to stop people communicating via these websites and services when we know they are plotting violence, disorder and criminality," Cameron told parliament during an emergency session prompted by the riots.

-Many of the rioters favored Canadian firm RIM's BBM over Twitter and other social media because its messages are encrypted and private.
+Many of the rioters favoured Canadian firm RIM's BBM over Twitter and other social media because its messages are encrypted and private.

 RIM's encrypted services have been blamed for aiding militant attacks in India and for allowing unrelated men and women to communicate in Saudi Arabia and the United Arab Emirates.